madyark/MS1-project/README.md

     - Git was used for version control through the use of the Gitpod terminal to commit the changed code to Git and push it to Github.

-    - Git was especially useful for accessing the code that was previously (intentionally or unintentionally) removed or modified and for adding it back in its original form to the HTML or CSS files.

 5. [Github:](https://github.com/)

     - Github was used for storing the code of the website and accessing it later for future alterations.